vovayatsyuk/magento-alsoviewed/README.md

 Magento Also Viewed Products
 ============================

-Magento module that displays another products, viewed by visitors, who viewed this product
+Magento module that displays products, viewed by visitors, who viewed this product.
+It can also show recommendations based on viewed, compared and shopping cart products (see [widget](#widget) section).

 #### How it works?
 Every time the client is looking at some product, module update relations between